claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

       - AdwordsClickInfo.adNetworkType:Identify the content type for user
       - AdwordsClickInfo.isVideoAd: Identify if the content is a video or not.
 ## **Clustering for Customer Segmentation**
 By performing customer segmentation, all customers are divided into separate groups that share certain characteristics.
 The optimal characteristics that can be used for segmentations are highly depending on the specific business objective.
-In this project, we are using GA data that includes behavioral data and geographical information tracked and reported based on GStore’s website traffic.
+In this project, I am using GA data that includes behavioral data and geographical information tracked and reported based on GStore’s website traffic.

 Since there is not a correct ‘answer’, a single or a right way, to segment customers and the target is to define groups of customers who are sharing characteristics within the group and showing differences from other groups, an unsupervised clustering technique is chosen to be the appropriate analytical technique in this project.